Caleb Martin NBA Playoffs Player Props: Heat vs. Knicks

 Caleb Martin Insights vs. the Knicks

+- Martin is responsible for attempting 7.8% of his team's field goal attempts this season with 7.7 per game.

-- He's put up 3.3 threes per game, or 8.3% of his team's shots from beyond the arc this season.
+- Martin is averaging 3.3 three-point field goal attempts per game this season, which is 8.3% of his team's tries from beyond the arc.

-- On defense, the Knicks have conceded 113.1 points per game, which is 12th-best in the league.
+- Defensively, the Knicks are 12th in the league, giving up 113.1 points per game.

-- The Knicks are the seventh-ranked squad in the league, allowing 42 rebounds per game.
+- On the glass, the Knicks have allowed 42 rebounds per game, which puts them seventh in the league.

-- In terms of assists, the Knicks are ranked 13th in the NBA, allowing 25.1 per game.
+- Looking at assists, the Knicks are 13th in the league, giving up 25.1 per contest.

-- In terms of 3-pointers, the Knicks are ranked 25th in the league, giving up 13 makes per game.
+- Looking at 3-pointers, the Knicks have allowed 13 makes per game, 25th in the NBA.

 Caleb Martin vs. the Knicks